 - Poor speed stability

 The best way to describe this player would be to refer to it as a piece of art.
 At a glance, it would be hard not to notice the retro styling and beautiful wood appearance on this piece.
-It comes out as the most popular turntables of time because of its great price, unique design and useful features.
+It comes out as the most popular turntable of time because of its great price, unique design, and useful features.